couchbaselabs/tuqtng/docs/impl.md

 There is one implementation of the parser named goyacc, which uses the [nex](http://www-cs-students.stanford.edu/~blynn//nex/) lexer and the [go yacc](http://golang.org/cmd/yacc/) parser generator.

 There is a separate build.sh file in this directory which will regenerate the go source files corresponding to the n1ql.nex and n1ql.y grammar files.
-The generaged go files are checked into the github repo so that developers not interested in changing the grammar can still install/build the server using the built-in go tooling.
+The generated go files are checked into the github repo so that developers not interested in changing the grammar can still install/build the server using the built-in go tooling.

 nex uses regular expressions to create tokens from the input.